robmikh/CaptureAdHocTest/README.md

 # CaptureAdHocTest
-An assortment of ad-hoc tests for Windows.Graphics.Capture
+An assortment of ad-hoc tests for the Windows.Graphics.Capture API.

 This is currently a work in progress with a bunch of hacky code.